Online Longitudinal Assessment (OLA)

 What will happen if I’m below the passing standard after answering 52 scorable questions?

 Your current cumulative score will be updated to show your current performance.
-However, your OLA performance will not impact your MOC status until you receive an annual performance evaluation, which occurs on January 1 after you have answered 200 scorable questions.
-You can see the estimated date for your first annual performance evaluation on your OLA performance dashboard.
+However, your OLA performance will not impact your certificate until you reach your Part 3 deadline.

 I’m seeing data in my current cumulative score details for previously selected clinical practice areas.
 I changed my practice profile a long time ago.
 Why are those questions included?

-Performance evaluations include the most recent 200 scorable questions.
-Although updating your practice profile will immediately modify the questions you receive, changing your practice profile will not exclude previously answered questions from your performance evaluation if they fall within the 200 most recent scorable questions answered.
-Eventually, as you answer additional questions beyond 200, they will fall out of your subsequent performance evaluations.
+Current cumulative scores include the most recent 200 scorable questions.
+Although updating your practice profile will immediately modify the questions you receive, changing your practice profile will not exclude previously answered questions from your current cumulative score if they fall within the 200 most recent scorable questions answered.
+Eventually, as you answer additional questions beyond 200, they will fall out of your subsequent current cumulative scores.

 If I fail OLA, will I lose my certificate?